-Revenue from sale of energy referred to above includes fixed charges considered as minimum lease payments in accordance with appendix "C" to Ind AS-17 'Determining whether an arrangement contains a lease', which is apportioned between finance income and reduction of finance lease receivables and finance Income is disclosed as "Finance Income" under "Other Operating Revenue" (Refer note 2.1 (n) below).
+Revenue from sale of energy referred to above includes fixed charges considered as minimum lease payments in accordance with Ind AS-116 'Leases', which is apportioned between finance income and reduction of finance lease receivables and finance Income is disclosed as 'Finance Income" under "Other Operating Revenue" (Refer note 2.1 (d)).
 Revenue towards truing up of fixed charges is recognized as operating income in the Statement of Profit and Loss in the year of truing up.
 In case of difference between the revenue recognized based on provisional tariff order/petitions filed and final tariff order, minimum lease payments is adjusted to the extent of difference for balance period of lease to arrive at revised internal rate of return based on which minimum lease payments is apportioned between finance income and reduction of finance lease receivables.